mhizterkeyz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley displays a confused smiley "(Ôo)' Display the content of the /etc/passwd file => 2-hellofile Display the last 10 lines of /etc/passwd => 4-lastlines
+Display the first 10 lines of /etc/passwd => 5-firstlines